kristong123/331-Campus-Paths/README.md

 # Campus Paths

-This project consists of a client-server application for displaying and interacting with campus paths.
+This project consists of a client-server application for displaying and interacting with UW campus paths.
 The client is built with React and TypeScript, while the server is built with Express and TypeScript.

 ## Project Structure